-[1] Under this Rule, a judge is disqualified whenever the judge's impartiality might reasonably be questioned, regardless of whether any of the specific provisions of paragraphs (A)(1) through (6) apply.

-[2] A judge's obligation not to hear or decide matters in which disqualification is required applies regardless of whether a motion to disqualify is filed.

-[3] The rule of necessity may override the rule of disgualification.
-For 90 example, a judge might be required to participate in judicial review of a 91 judicial salary statute, or might be the only judge available in a matter 92 requiring immediate judicial action, such as a hearing on probable cause or 93 a temporary restraining order.
-In matters that require immediate action, the 94 judge must disclose on the record the basis for possible disgualification and 95 make reasonable efforts to transfer the matter to another judge as soon as 96 practicable.
-97

-[4] A judge is disgualified in proceedings involving a law firm that 98 employs the judge's spouse, domestic partner, parent, or child, or any other 99 member of the judge's family residing in the judge's household as an equity 100 holder in the law firm.
-A judge is not disqualified in other situations unless 101 the judge's impartiality might reasonably be questioned under paragraph 102 (A), or a relative is known by the judge to have an interest in the law firm 103 that could be substantially affected by the proceeding under paragraph 104 (A)(2)(c).105 possible motion for disqualification, even if the judge believes there is no basis for disqualification.
+- [1] Under this Rule, a judge is disqualified whenever the judge's impartiality might reasonably be questioned, regardless of whether any of the specific provisions of paragraphs (A)(1) through (6) apply. - [2] A judge's obligation not to hear or decide matters in which disqualification is required applies regardless of whether a motion to disqualify is filed. - [3] The rule of necessity may override the rule of disqualification.
+For example, a judge might be required to participate in judicial review of a judicial salary statute, or might be the only judge available in a matter requiring immediate judicial action, such as a hearing on probable cause or a temporary restraining order.
+In matters that require immediate action, the judge must disclose on the record the basis for possible disqualification and make reasonable efforts to transfer the matter to another judge as soon as practicable. - [4] A judge is disqualified in proceedings involving a law firm that employs the judge's spouse, domestic partner, parent, or child, or any other member of the judge's family residing in the judge's household as an equity holder in the law firm.
+A judge is not disqualified in other situations unless the judge's impartiality might reasonably be questioned under paragraph (A), or a relative is known by the judge to have an interest in the law firm that could be substantially affected by the proceeding under paragraph (A)(2)(c). - [5] A judge should disclose on the record information that the judge believes the parties or their lawyers might reasonably consider relevant to a possible motion for disqualification, even if the judge believes there is no basis for disqualification.